noodlefrenzy/coreos-azure/README.md

 ```
 $ curl [your cloud servicename].cloudapp.net
-23443
+This server has been running for 23443ms.
 ```

-And that's it: we have deployed a node.js application across a three machine frontend cluster using CoreOS and Docker on Azure.
+And that's it: we have deployed a node.js application across a three machine frontend cluster using CoreOS and Docker on Microsoft Azure!

-Many thanks go out to the CoreOS team for their hard work helping bringing up CoreOS on Azure!